Continuing Professional Development

 - Medical Leave

 All exemptions are subject to CPD audit.
+You are required to retain documents for up to five years.
 Review our page on CPD and AMD Audits for more information.

 If you do not meet your CPD requirements, you must submit an online Plan of Action within 14 days of completing your annual obligations requirement.
 The Plan of Action shows that you agree to complete the missing minimum verifiable and unverifiable CPD requirements.

 The Plan of Action allows you an additional 120 days to complete the missing CPD hours.
 You must declare via My Portal that you have fulfilled your obligations when you have completed the plan.

 Former CPA Ontario students who have been admitted to membership during the CPD reporting year: